HeadsUpEnglish

 Meaning:

-Conscience vs Conscious – What is the Difference, Definition & Meaning?
+Comprise vs Compose – What is the Difference, Definition & Meaning?

-Both of these words have quite similar pronunciations.
-This is the reason for the confusion between them.
-It is very important to keep these words apart.
-Conscience and conscious are not interchangeable.
-Let us check out their definitions and example sentences one by one.
+So, it is very important to keep them apart as, they are not interchangeable.
+Let us check out their definitions one by one.

 Got the Difference?